 You know…the game you play when you didn’t plan ahead and you have no idea what sounds good or what you even have…

 I rummaged around in there and found some leftover plain, cooked spaghetti squash.
-Cooking a spaghetti squash or two to have on hand makes for easy sides or meals.
+For one thing, keeping this already cooked and on hand makes for easy sides or meals.

 Oh sweet mercy.

 It hit the spot.

 It pairs very well with a fried fresh egg from one of our backyard chickens.
 By the same token, any healthy protein source is enhanced by its presence on your plate.

 What’s so great about spaghetti squash, anyway?

 For one, it’s a fantastic, low carb veggie substitute for starchy pasta and potatoes.